vuralevren/altogic-auth-next12/README.md

 ```

 ### Profile Page
-In this page, we will show the user's profile and We will use fetch function to call our sign out api.
+On this page, we will show the user's profile, and We will use fetch function to call our `sign-out API`.

-We will remove session and user infos from state and storage if signOut api return success.
-Then user will be redirected to login page.
+We will remove session and user info from state and storage if the signOut API return success.
+The user will be redirected to the login page.

 This page is protected.
-Before page loaded, getServerSideProps is called.
-We will check cookie.
-If there is token and it's valid, we will sign in and fetch user, session informations.
-If there is not or not valid, the user will be redirect to sign in page.
+Before the page loads, `getServerSideProps` is called.
+We will check the cookie.
+If there is a token and it's valid, we will sign in and fetch user and session information.
+If it is not valid, The user will be redirected to the sign-in page.

-Replacing pages/profile.js with the following code:
+Replacing `pages/profile.js` with the following code:
 ```javascript
 // /pages/profile.js
 import { useRouter } from "next/router";